Skip to main content

 2. Generates a .nuspec XML manifest containing all package metadata (name, version, authors, description, license, tags, dependencies, etc.).
 All XML special characters are properly escaped.

-3. Generates a chocolateyInstall.ps1 PowerShell script placed in a tools/ directory.
-The script uses Install-ChocolateyZipPackage with SHA-256 checksums.
+3. Generates a chocolateyInstall.ps1 PowerShell script placed in a tools/ directory, with SHA-256 checksums.
+The install cmdlet is routed by the artifact's installer type (the use: selector): an archive is unpacked via Install-ChocolateyZipPackage; an msi or nsis exe is run silently via Install-ChocolateyPackage (-FileType 'msi' / 'exe' with the matching silent switches, plus MSI's reboot-aware -ValidExitCodes).
 If both 32-bit and 64-bit artifacts are found, a dual-architecture script is generated that passes both URLs; otherwise a single-architecture script is produced.

 4. Runs choco pack to create the .nupkg file from the nuspec and tools directory.